vogma/neorv32_arty_ddr_setup/README.md

 # Arty-A7 DDR3 Integration into NEORV32 Softcore Processor

-The [NEORV32](https://github.com/stnolting/neorv32) is a Softcore Processor written entirely in VHDL an is very well documented.
+The [NEORV32](https://github.com/stnolting/neorv32) is a Softcore Processor written entirely in VHDL and very well documented.
 In its default configuration only on-chip FPGA RAM is used for IMEM (Instruction Memory) and DMEM (Data Memory).
-This is a very reasonable choice, because using off-chip memory, like DDR, requieres proprietary IP from the FPGA Vendor.
+This is a very reasonable choice, because using off-chip memory, like DDR, requires proprietary IP from the FPGA Vendor.
 By using only on-chip Memory of the FPGA (BRAM), which is inferred by the platform independant VHDL Code, NEORV32 can be used on a wide variety of FPGA Platforms.

 The goal of this project is to connect the NEORV32 to the external DDR3 Memory of the [Arty A7-100T](https://digilent.com/reference/programmable-logic/arty-a7/start) FPGA Board.
 The NEORV32 Softcore can address 32 bits of Memory Space (4GB), which makes more than capable to integrate the 256MB of DDR3 Memory into its memory space.